lusm554/teachyourselfCS-RU/Readme.md

 # Teach Yourself CS Russian Translation

+*This repo contains the same Russian translation, but with up to date links.*

 This repo contains the Russian translation of the 2020 version of https://teachyourselfcs.com/.
 Translated by [Ilja Moisejevs](https://github.com/ilmoi) and [Stepan Rakitin](https://github.com/svrakitin).
 Original by [Oz Nova](https://twitter.com/oznova_) and [Myles Byrne](https://twitter.com/quackingduck).